Brett-Tanner/Journal/2024/Jul_24.md

 ## LMS

+- Create a new branch & start chipping away at the UI rework
+  - [] Side nav
+  - [] Top nav/subtitle for teacher page
 - Add a CSVExportsController to dump the data from various tables for export
   - Controller & views
     - [] Need to include student names, text versions of levels